mbta/tile-server/README.md

 $ docker build -t tile-server .
 ```

+See below for different ways to run the container once built.

 ## Run Modes

-The container will load all map data automatically on first run.
+The container will load all map data automatically when started.
 There are three different modes for how to run it:

 ### Renderd